pragdave/gulp/README.md

+> # DO NOT USE!

 # GULP—Kinda Like Plug, But Backwards…

-Gulp lets you construct pipelines of actions in a composable, functional way.
+Gulp lets you construct pipelines of actions in a composable, dynamic, configurable, and **functional** way.

 There are three types of action: